Before you can understand hope in your relationship, we have to ask. What does hope mean to you?

 So, what’s going on when we get stuck in this cycle?
 Well, this sense of hope and longing often comes from a young, childlike part of us.
 This can stem from an experience perhaps with our parents and hope that they will be different.
 An example of this could be coming home from school with your grades, hoping your parents are happy and supportive of your results instead of questioning why you didn’t get an A. There may be a longing that they’re not judging you or willing you to do better.

 With this in mind, we often go into our adult lives with a footprint from our childhood, carrying these past experiences into our adult relationships.
 This is the hope that we can make people different, but we can’t.
 The only person that we get to change in our lives is ourselves.

-So here’s the thing, when you find yourself hoping and longing that something will change in your relationship, take a moment, have a pause, settle down and take a deep breath.
+So here’s the thing, when you find yourself hoping and longing that something will change in your relationship, take a moment, pause, settle down and take a deep breath.
 Use this moment to connect to your feelings and understand what’s going on behind the hope.
 What is it you’re actually longing for?

 Do you find yourself feeling angry and resentful because you’re repeating yourself, you’re not feeling seen, you’re not feeling heard, you’re feeling misunderstood?
-Maybe you wonder why this person is the way that they are; why won’t they change?
+Maybe you wonder why this person is the way that they are; why they won’t change.
 You may even experience feelings of rejection, that if this person cared for you, they’d do what you ask.

 Over To You

 If you want a safe space to discuss the status of your current relationship, get in touch and book your first counselling appointment.
 I offer video sessions online via a secure platform.
 Coronavirus (COVID-19) doesn’t need to put your therapy sessions on pause.